-- Practical intelligence: Can the candidate think independently, analytically and innovate?
+- Practical intelligence: Can the candidate think independently, analytically, and innovate?

 Reduce employee turnover

-Hiring the right candidate for the right role will ensure that they join the organisation by putting their best foot forward.
+Hiring the right candidate for the right role will ensure that they join the organization by putting their best foot forward.
 A wrong hire would not only mean that the employee would be counting the days till they resign, but the cost that has gone into hiring and training this employee would be wasted.
 Not to mention that this is a key result area for most HR professionals.

 Help build a stronger team

 Learning about a candidate’s personality can reveal their strengths and weaknesses.
-Knowing this is especially useful when structuring a team as a team needs to feed off each other’s strength and mitigate vulnerabilities.
+Knowing this is especially useful when structuring a team as a team needs to feed off each other’s strengths and mitigate vulnerabilities.
 This does not mean that all your employees need to be the same; instead, their personalities should complement each other.
 This is the only way to build a team of Hi-achievers.

 It can reduce workplace clashes & tension

-Workplace clashes are awkward and uncomfortable, which can spread negativity throughout an organisation.
+Workplace clashes are awkward and uncomfortable, which can spread negativity throughout an organization.
 Instead of waiting to find out which employees don’t get along with each other, taking pre-emptive measures by using personality assessments can significantly reduce workplace clashes and tensions.
 Having a team member who does not gel well with the team can severely disrupt work.
 A wrong hire can lead to the manager and team members picking up the slack, and that would mean that the team is now more stressed and demotivated.
 Nobody wants to do someone else’s job.